internashionalist/atlas-Oregon_Trail_3000/README.md

 ### Resources

-	•	Health: Represents the party’s survival.
+	•	**Health**: Represents the party’s survival.
 If it drops to zero, the game ends.
-	•	Ammo: Used in combat encounters to protect the party from danger.
+	•	**Ammo**: Used in combat encounters to protect the party from danger.
-	•	Fuel: Essential for advancing through encounters in your vehicle.
+	•	**Fuel**: Essential for advancing through encounters in your vehicle.
-	•	Supplies: A general resource for various encounters and survival needs.
+	•	**Supplies**: A general resource for various encounters and survival needs.

 ## Key Features